encoredev/encore/docs/primitives/databases.md

 <Callout type="info">

-If your application is already running when you define a new database, you will need to stop and restart it.
+If your application is already running when you define a new database, you will need to stop and restart `encore run`.
 This is necessary for Encore to create the new database using Docker.

 </Callout>